nicolastakashi/gitana/README.md

 ## Building from source

-To build Prometheus from source code, first ensure that you have a working Go environment with [version 1.16 or greater installed](https://golang.org/doc/install).
+To build Gitana from source code, first ensure that you have a working Go environment with [version 1.16 or greater installed](https://golang.org/doc/install).

 To build the source code you can use the `make build`, which will compile in